links-field/fms-api/docs/apis/queryOrdStatus.md

 nav_order: 7
 ---

-# queryOrdStatus
+# queryOrdStatusAndEmail

-After transanction is complete, backend service is required to call this API and loop request its response until the correct result (`non zero value`) is returned, please refer to [`package/queryOrdStatus`](http://47.56.82.232:49090/swagger-ui.html#/package-controller/queryOrderStatusUsingPOST) for api details
+After transanction is complete, backend service is required to call this API and loop request its response until the correct result (`non zero value`) is returned, please refer to [`package/queryOrdStatusAndEmail`](http://47.56.82.232:49090/swagger-ui.html#/package-controller/queryOrderStatusAndEmailUsingPOST) for api details

 ## request